exceptionless/Website/content/news/2021/2021-04-02-how-to-monitor-events-in-swift.md

 }
 ```

-You'll see this function is very similar to the `logEvent` function.
+You'll see this function is very similar to the `logMessage` function.
 However, we are nesting data in our JSON, so we need two dictionaries.
 We use one dictionary to house the "@simple_error" and another to house the entire event.
 In other words, nest the JSON version of our `errorDictionary` inside the JSON version of our `eventDictionary`.

 Let's build and run the app and try both buttons.
 You should see the following printed out:

 ```
-{"message":"Log Event","date":"2021-04-05T13:46:58Z","type":"log"}
+{"message":"Log Message","date":"2021-04-05T13:46:58Z","type":"log"}
 {"type":"error","@simple_error":"{\"message\":\"Log Error\",\"type\":\"System.Exception\"}","date":"2021-04-05T13:46:59Z"}
 ```

 Your dates will be different, but the rest should look about the same.
-We now have a log event AND an error event.
+We now have a Log Event AND an Error Event.
 I think we're ready to post to the Exceptionless API.

 Remember, if you haven't done so, you'll need to sign up for a [free Exceptionless account](https://exceptionless.com), create a project, and grab an API Key.